Learn About Requirements for Medicaid in Michigan

 What are the requirements for Medicaid in Michigan?

 Michigan Medicaid benefits eligibility guidelines vary according to each specific Medicaid program.
 Guidelines for Medicaid programs generally require applicants to be classified as low-income or very-low income.
 In order for states like Michigan to participate in the Medicaid program, the federal government requires the states to adhere to some federal rules.
 States must cover certain groups of individuals.
 For example, some groups who are eligible for Medicaid by federal law include adults receiving Supplemental Security Income (SSI) benefits and low-income families.
 To qualify for Medicaid in MI, applicants must be residents of Michigan.
 The applicant must be a U.S. national, citizen, permanent resident or legal alien.
 All applicants must provide sufficient documentation that shows their current citizenship or immigration status in order to be considered.
-To learn more about Medicaid eligibility requirements, download our complimentary Medicaid guide today.
+To learn more about Medicaid requirements, download our free guide today.